-Here are some of our favorite hilarious children’s books, guaranteed to get kids smiling.
+Here are some of our favourite hilarious children’s books, guaranteed to get kids smiling.

-Dr. Seuss remains the gold standard for children’s books, with colorful characters and great wordplay abounding.
-You can’t go wrong with anything by Seuss, including perennial favorites Green Eggs and Ham and Fox in Socks, but One Fish, Two Fish remains our favorite.
+Dr. Seuss remains the gold standard for children’s books, with colourful characters and great wordplay abounding.
+You can’t go wrong with anything by Seuss, including perennial favourites Green Eggs and Ham and Fox in Socks, but One Fish, Two Fish remains our favourite.
 Its rhymes are second to none, and Seuss’ imagination – and the accompanying pictures – are guaranteed to enthrall.
 Yes, it teaches counting and helps children learn their words, but most importantly, it’s fun.
 For ages 3-7.

 Sheep in a Jeep tells the story of five sheep on a hilarious road trip.
 Tumbling over hills and yelling for help as they stumble from misadventure to misadventure, it’s a hilarious romp.
 The rhyming is spot-on and Apple’s illustrations are fun and exciting.
 Best of all, it’s first in a series, so if your kid loves it, there are plenty of other Sheep misadventures to follow along with, be it Sheep Goes to Sleep, Sheep Out to Eat, Sheep on a Ship and much more!
 For ages 2-3.

 Ten Fat Turkeys (Tony Johnston and Rich Deas)

 “Looky!” says a silly turkey swinging from a vine.